Code-Institute-Submissions/SaraSanchezz-3rdMilestoneProject_MayResub/README.md

 Deployment steps:

-1. Log in into my GitHub
+1. Log in into my GitHub.
-2. Go to my repositories
+2. Go to my repositories.
-3. choose the repository called 3rdMilestoneProject
+3. choose the repository called 3rdMilestoneProject.
-4. Settings
+4. Settings.
-5. Select Master branch
+5. Select Master branch.
 6. Validate selection.
 7. The ulr of the website is displayed.